bigskysoftware/intercooler-js/www/_posts/2016-10-14-full-stack-the-easy-way.md

 Yikes.

 There is a shortcut, though.
-You can build modern web applications on your own with a lot less effort than that.
-It takes a bit more effort than the good old days of web developement, but only just a bit.
+Doing full-stack development still takes a bit more effort than the good old days, but only just a bit.

-Here is the easy, two-step process:
+Assuming you know a bit of basic web programming, here is the easy, two-step process:

 ## Step 1: Learn Bootstrap &amp; CSS